Cara Delevingne Shares Sexy Snaps Of Girlfriend Ashley Benson On Instagram

-Cara Delevingne can’t seem to help gush about her gorgeous girlfriend, Ashley Benson.
+Cara Delevingne can’t seem to help but gush about her gorgeous girlfriend, Ashley Benson.
 The model shared a series of sexy snaps of the Pretty Little Liars star on Instagram, reported Heavy.
 In the caption, Cara revealed that Ashley was her woman crush Wednesday.

 The artistic photos show Ashley modeling different pairs of Privé Revaux sunglasses.
 The beautiful blonde looked stunning in a white tank top and fuzzy black coat.
 Ashley flaunted her taunt midsection in the casual outfit.
 The actress’s delicate tattoo of Cara’s initials on her ribcage was also on full display.
 She styled her honey-colored hair in tousled waves, giving the look added sex appeal.
 Her subtle makeup, that included peach lipstick and bronze eyeshadow, enhanced her naturally gorgeous features.